scaleapi/llm-engine/docs/guides/self_hosting.md

 The LLMEngine server requires Redis for various caching/queue functionality.
 LLMEngine currently supports Redis version 6.
 Create a Redis cluster (e.g. AWS Elasticache for Redis) if you do not have an existing one you wish to connect LLMEngine to.

-To enable LLM Engine to connect to the postgres engine, fill out the helm chart values with the redis database's username, password, and hostname.
+To enable LLM Engine to connect redis, fill out the helm chart values with the redis host and url.

 ### Amazon S3

-You will need to have an S3 bucket for LLMEngine to store [TODO].
+You will need to have an S3 bucket for LLMEngine to store various assets (e.g model weigts, prediction restuls).
 The ARN of this bucket should be provided in the helm chart values.

 ### Amazon ECR

-You will need to provide an ECR repository for the deployment to store fine-tuned models.
+You will need to provide an ECR repository for the deployment to store model containers.
 The ARN of this repository should be provided in the helm chart values.

 ### Amazon SQS